 Rob Clarke, principal of Burnham School, explains the importance of face-to-face meetings in terms of successful whānau and community engagement with e-learning tools.

 Face-to-face dialogue and relationship building helps to eliminate “guesswork” when identifying possible barriers and opportunities for student and teacher learning.
 Provide opportunities for the leadership team and teachers to have conversations with, and listen to, Māori students, whānau and the wider Māori community to gain a deep understanding of where students are from and what they bring into the school setting.
-Find out about the expectations and the aspirations that parents have for their children.
+Find out about the expectations and aspirations that parents have for their children.

 As well as ensuring that leaders and teachers are building interdependent relationships with students, parents and community members, and the principal, consider the quality of internal relationships between leaders, teachers, and administration staff.
-Provide staff with opportunities to share their ideas and perspectives, so they are empowered to contribute to decision making.
+Provide staff with opportunities to share their ideas and perspectives, so they are empowered to contribute to decision-making.

 Use understandings gained from conversations with Māori students, parents and whānau, fellow leaders, teachers, and support staff to guide the development of a shared vision.
 Develop a vision that ensures all students (particularly those being least served in the school in terms of education success) are better able to achieve academic success.
 Use your vision to inform school systems and structures.